-Before considering the more quantitative aspects of growth, an overview of some relevant issues regarding the molecular machine dedicated to protein production is in order.
-Cells make enormous investments in ribosomes, with up to 50% of all transcription being devoted to the production of ribosomal RNA (the catalytic heart of the ribosome) and up to 50% of messenger RNA production allocated to the production of ribosomal proteins (Warner et al. 2001).
-Given that each ribosome can process only one mRNA at a time, and that ribosomes are energetically expensive to produce, one might expect a strong regulatory associations between cellular growth rates and the number of ribosomes per cell.
-Overly low numbers of ribosomes relative to the cellular supply of nutrients would compromise the rate of production of cellular biomass.
-However, excess investment in ribosomes would divert energy from other cellular processes essential to resource acquisition.
-This simple argument suggests that there should be some sort of developmental scaling between the number of ribosomes per cell and the cellular growth rate (Foundations 9.1).
+Given that protein constitutes a large fraction of cell mass, before considering the more quantitative aspects of growth, an overview of the molecular machine dedicated to protein production is in order.
+Cells make enormous investments in ribosomes, with up to 50% of all transcription being devoted to the production of ribosomal RNA (rRNA, the catalytic heart of the ribosome) and up to 50% of messenger RNA (mRNA) production allocated to the production of ribosomal proteins147.
+Each ribosome can process only one mRNA at a time, and ribosomes are energetically expensive to produce, so strong regulatory associations between cellular growth rates and the number of ribosomes per cell can be expected.
+Overly low numbers of ribosomes relative to the cellular supply of nutrients compromises the rate of production of cellular biomass, but excess investment in ribosomes diverts energy from other cellular processes essential to resource acquisition.

-Consistent with this expectation, for all species in which the issue has been addressed, there is a strong and essentially linear relationship between cell growth rate and the mass ratio of total RNA to total protein in the cell (Figure 9.1a).
+Consistent with this expectation, for all species in which the issue has been addressed, there is a strong and essentially linear relationship between cell growth rate and the ratio of total RNA to total protein mass in the cell (Figure 9.1A).
 In other words, there is a predictable shift in the molecular contents of cells as they are exposed to more nutrient-rich environments.
-Generally, the RNA/protein ratio is in the range of 0.1 to 0.2 at low growth rates, and then increases to \sim 0.5 or even more in the fastest growing cells.
-These types of responses are retained even when the growth-rate differences are created by varying the types of substrates (as opposed to altering the concentration of a single limiting nutrient) (Schaechter et al. 1958; Fraenkel and Neidhardt 1961).
-Thus, the level of RNA production is driven by an indirect regulatory connection with the growth rate itself, rather than by direct resource-specific signals.
+Generally, the RNA/protein mass ratio is in the range of 0.1 to 0.2 at low growth rates, and then increases to ~0.5 or even more in the fastest growing cells.
+These types of responses are retained even when the growth-rate differences are created by varying the types of substrates (as opposed to altering the concentration of a single limiting nutrient)^{44,113}.
+Thus, the level of RNA production is regulated by an indirect connection with the growth rate itself, rather than by direct resource-specific signals.

-Although the patterns illustrated in Figure 9.1a refer to the total RNA in a cell, additional data suggest a coordinated response for mRNAs, tRNAs, and rRNAs, such that the number of ribosomes per cell also scales directly with the cellular growth rate.
-For most species that have been examined, the ratio of rRNA to total RNA in cells falls in the range of 0.55 to 0.88, typically not deviating by more than 0.15 between different growth rates (Figure 9.1b).
+Although the patterns illustrated in Figure 9.1A refer to the total RNA in a cell, additional data suggest a coordinated response for mRNAs, tRNAs, and rRNAs, such that the number of ribosomes per cell also scales directly with the cellular growth rate.
+For most species that have been examined, the ratio of rRNA to total RNA in cells falls in the range of 0.55 to 0.88, typically not deviating by more than 0.15 between different growth rates (Figure 9.1B).
 Thus, with increasing nutrient availability, the number of ribosomes per cell increases in a coordinated way with the growth rate.

-Such proportionality appears to arise from various feedback mechanisms.
-Ribosome biogenesis is often controlled indirectly by the level of free rRNA in the cell, the production of which is in turn regulated via the amount of uncharged tRNAs (Liu et al. 2015).
-In E. coli, for example, an alarmone (ppGpp) is produced when uncharged tRNAs (unattached to amino acids) accumulate in the face of an inadequate supply of amino acids, and this suppresses rRNA production (Potrykus et al. 2011).
-When ribosomal proteins are in excess in the cell relative to the rRNAs to which they must bind, the former bind to their own mRNAs, thereby repressing their own production.
-In contrast, in the soil bacterium Bacillus subtilis, inhibition of rRNA production results from a drop in cellular GTP levels (a result of enhanced incorporation of GTP into ppGpp) (Krásný and Gourse 2004).
-A variety of other mechanisms exist in eukaryotes (Warner et al. 2001; Parenteau et al. 2019).
-Such regulatory flexibility of a highly conserved function will be encountered for a number of other cellular traits in the following pages.
+Such proportionality arises from various feedback mechanisms.
+Ribosome biogenesis is often controlled indirectly by the level of free rRNA in the cell, the production of which is in turn regulated via the amount of uncharged tRNAs78.
+In E. coli, for example, an alarmone (guanosine tetraphosphate or ppGpp) is produced when uncharged tRNAs (transfer RNAs unattached to amino acids) accumulate in the face of an inadequate supply of amino acids, and the reduced translational rate of elongation suppresses rRNA production^{101,151}.
+When ribosomal proteins are in excess in the cell relative to the rRNAs with which they must assemble, the former bind to their own mRNAs, thereby repressing their own production.
+In contrast, in the soil bacterium Bacillus subtilis, inhibition of rRNA production results from a drop in cellular GTP levels (a result of enhanced incorporation of GTP into ppGpp)71.
+A variety of other mechanisms exist in eukaryotes^{96,147}.
+Such evolutionary wandering of mechanisms regulating otherwise highly conserved functions will be encountered for a number of other cellular traits in the following pages.